dhobsd/castty/README.md

 work.
 This is fixed in the [libsoundio repo](https://github.com/andrewrk/libsoundio), but you will have to build it yourself.

+CasTTY also depends on [LAME](http://lame.sourceforge.net/) (and in particular, libmp3lame) for on-the-fly MP3 encoding.

 There are no UI build dependencies because I find that idea a little silly.

 ### Make